-Description Maximum Possible Points Organization and Project Planning: The submission provides an achievable and detailed description of: How the team will execute elements of the competition, including how unique obstacles, such as academic calendars or virtual collaboration challenges, will be overcome.
-How the team will be supported by faculty and staff, and external partners, where applicable, to ensure that students can be successful in achieving the competition objectives (e.g., list faculty, staff, and other mentors and how they will advise students throughout the competition).
-25 Which departments across the institution will participate and actively support the team to meet competition requirements including a description of what this support will look like across each of these departments.
+Description Maximum Possible Points Organization and Project Planning: The submission provides an achievable and detailed description of: How the team will execute elements of the competition, including how unique obstacles will be overcome, such as academic calendars or virtual collaboration challenges.
+How the team will be supported by technical experts to ensure that students can be successful in achieving the competition objectives and how they will advise students throughout the competition.
+Describe expert team members as well as external mentors.
+25 Which departments across the institution(s) will be involved in the team's participation in the four contests and what level of engagement is expected.

-3.5 Team Diversity and Inclusivity (25%)
+3.5 Diversity, Equity, and Inclusion (25%)